taebinkim12/taebinkim12/README.md

 - 👋 Hi, I’m @taebinkim12
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-Computer Science at the University of Waterloo
+- 🌱 I’m currently learning Computer Science at the University of Waterloo
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... email - taebinkim12@gmail.com
+- 📫 How to reach me through email at taebinkim12@gmail.com

 <!---
 taebinkim12/taebinkim12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.